-These No Bake Strawberry Chiffon Squares are a breeze to make and can even be served as a frozen dessert.
+No Bake Strawberry Chiffon Squares.
+A breeze to make and can even be served as a frozen dessert.
 In fact that’s how many people prefer them.

 Happy New Year!!

 We’re back after the Christmas hiatus with a recipe for these Strawberry Chiffon Squares plus a couple of new treats planned for the week that didn’t get included with all the Christmas baking suggestions.

 The first is this very old recipe that has been in my family for a long time and we always made these during the holidays.
 My mom actually made the batch that the photo came from because, to be honest, this very easy to make recipe is one of my childhood favourites.

 When I make them I can’t keep my fingers out of the fridge, so I generally only make them when I am expecting a crowd; I’m not to be trusted with the leftovers!

 These freeze extremely well and since they thaw pretty quickly, I store them in the freezer anyway and then defrost them as necessary.
 Some folks prefer to serve them straight from the freezer and they do taste like good strawberry ice cream this way.
 Either way they are delicious and so easy to make.

 Well worth a try and a favourite to bring to your next pot luck too.

 For over 200 more delectable cookie recipes browse through the photo links in our Cookie Gallery.